shivam990/About-Me/README.md

 # What do I do ?

 Currently, I'm a **Software Engineer** in Envestnet Yodlee, leading data aggregation and data analytics platform powering dynamic, cloud-based innovation for digital financial services.
 I love to teach peoples.
-I used to teach Programming concepts to final and pre-final year students.
+I used to teach Algorithmic concepts to final and pre-final year students.

 I am working as a **Google Assistant Developer**.